boystrange/FairCheck/README.md

 Example 6.1 claims that this program is well typed.
 To verify the claim we run `FairCheck` specifying the file that contains the program to type check.
-Hereafter, `$` represents the shell prompt and preceeds the command being issued, whereas any subsequent text is the output produced by `FairCheck`.
+Hereafter, `$` represents the shell prompt and preceeds the command being issued, whereas any text in the subsequent lines is the output produced by `FairCheck`.

 ``` bash
 $ faircheck artifact/acquirer_business_carrier.pi